Please note that some links on the course syllabus page are only accessible to registered students.

 - From the welcome screen, choose Checkout from Version Control | Git.

-- In the Clone Repository dialog, specify the URL of the remote repository you want to clone (the repositories that I've created for each project).
-These URLs will be provided on the assignment pages.
+- In the Clone Repository dialog, specify the URL of the remote repository you want to clone (there are detailed steps on the Assignment 1 page).
 You can click Test to make sure that connection to the remote can be established.

 - In the Directory field, specify the path where the folder for your local Git repository will be created into which the remote repository will be cloned (you can use the default path provided).